top of page

 Are you enjoying Stair Wars?
 If so, you might like some of my other products.
 Visit the shop here.

-This is how I scored Robinson.
+This is how I scored Beckett.
 Was I fair?
 Have your say and, as site members, your vote will be incorporated into the next print run of Stair Wars.

 • more of a ‘force for good’